Blue Girl Beer

-Blue Girl Beer (藍妹啤酒) is a German beer brand founded in the 19th century.
+Blue Girl Beer (藍妹啤酒) is a beer brand founded in the 19th century.
 It is currently brewed in South Korea.

 History

 Blue Girl Beer was first brewed in Bremen in the 19th century.
 In 1906, Blue Girl Beer was acquired by Jebsen & Co. and was introduced into Hong Kong.
 Nowadays, it is one of the most popular beers in Hong Kong with a market share of 20% in Hong Kong's beer industry.

+Blue Girl in September, 2012 produced around 22.4% of the entire Hong Kong beer market.

 Ingredients

 The main ingredients of Blue Girl Beer are water, malt, hops, yeast and adjuncts.